Get assessed by a physiotherapist

 About sprained ankle

-There are different ways that you can sprain your ankle.
+You can sprain your ankle in different ways.
 It’s most likely to happen if you suddenly twist your foot too far inwards (an inversion sprain).
 This can make the ligaments on the outside of your ankle stretch past their normal range and sometimes tear.
-Ligaments are bands of fibrous tissue that connect one bone to another, and support your joint.
-Sometimes more than one ankle ligament is affected.
-Occasionally, a sprain can affect the bones around your ankle joint too.

 Sprained ankle grades

 • Grade 1.
 A mild sprain, which happens when you overstretch a ligament.
-You may have mild swelling, bruising, and pain around your ankle, but you should be able to put some weight on your foot.
+You may have mild swelling, bruising, and pain around your ankle.
+But you should be able to put some weight on your foot.

 What causes a sprained ankle?

-You may sprain your ankle when doing sports, especially those that involve sudden changes in direction or where you may jump and land awkwardly.
-These include football, basketball, volleyball, and climbing.
 But ankle sprains aren’t always linked to sport – you can sprain your ankle doing everyday activities too.

 Some other things can increase your risk of spraining your ankle, such as: